grzegorz-ozanski/rpn/README.md

 ```

 Details about challanges related to generating coverage report in CI are covered in [Code Coverage in CI](code-coverage-readme.md) document.
+Tests coverage is currently maxed up, only lines that should never be reached are not covered, like `throw` statements in branches that should never be entered.

 ## 🔍 Project Structure
 ```